circleci/circleci-docs/jekyll/_cci2/xcode-policy.md

 This document outlines the CircleCI Xcode release, update and deprecation policy.
 By having a defined Xcode image policy, we ensure that we are able to continue releasing new images quickly and easily, including beta images.

-## Xcode Image Retention and Deprecation
+## Xcode image retention and deprecation

 We aim to retain 4 major versions of Xcode, with more recent versions having a larger number of images to choose from.